Illusioner2520/EnderLynx/README.md

 ## Requirements

 Currently, EnderLynx only supports Windows 64-bit.
-Unfortunately, you will not be able to run the program if this is not your system.
+We are currently in the process of expanding to Linux and MacOS.
 As for space required on the disk, the app itself requires less than 512 MB, however any installed instances (especially large modpacks) can significantly increase the amount of space required.

 ## Features